 We’re a group of experienced organizers who understand that new organizers need a place to start, learn and make their mark.
 We’ve been doing this for more than 20 years with Green Corps, the field school for environmental organizing, whose graduates now work at such groups as Sierra Club, Greenpeace, Environment America, Environmental Action and MoveOn.org.

-Change Corps offers a three-step training program to help you launch your career in social change.
+Change Corps offers a year-long, three-step program that will launch your career in social change.
 When Change Corps organizers complete their training, they’ll know how to organize people on the issues they’re passionate about and will have an opportunity to become part of a wave of new organizers who will keep pushing and prodding our country forward for years to come.
+Put simply, Change Corps graduates are ready to work for positive social change.

 Change Corps in action